crypto101/arthur/README.rst

 The short version: use tox_.

-The long version: see the extra notes for merlin_.
+The long version: see the extra notes for merlyn_.

 Whence the name?
 ================